 Clients configured with a protocol address can send connection requests to the listener.
 When a client request reaches the listener, it selects an appropriate service handler to service the request and forwards the request to the handler.
 A service handler is a dispatcher or a dedicated server process that acts as a connection point to a database.

-Figure 5-3 illustrates the role of the listener during the establishment of a connection.
+The following figure illustrates the role of the listener during the establishment of a connection.
 The figure shows a browser making an HTTP connection and a client making a database connection.

 The browser or client send a connection request to the listener.

 The listener parses the request and forwards it to the service handler for the database service requested.